 99. Enforcing change

 Being the lion of your kingdom where others are cubs won’t help matters.
-Communicate effectively with love as adults and encourage each other to change certain things or lifestyle would do a lot.
+Communicating effectively with love as adults and encouraging each other to change certain things or lifestyles would do a lot.

 Every marriage has to go through bumps on the road and these problems can put a strain on the couple and cause an eventual breakup if not handled in the right way.

 So, there you have it, folks.
 Marriage problems and practical insights in resolving them.
-It sure takes a lot of conscious efforts but the rewards are worth it.
+It sure takes a lot of conscious effort but the rewards are worth it.